Expect more cases of strange coronavirus syndrome in kids, doctors warn - Local News 8

 Some state health departments told CNN that they are waiting for the CDC alert.
 “We are working with the CDC on a case definition and are looking into possible cases, but won’t have more until the CDC finalizes its definition,” a spokesman for the Minnesota Department of Health said.

-Connecticut Governor Paul Mounds said the syndrome would be trackable illness in the state.
+Paul Mounds, chief of staff for the Connecticut governor’s office, said the syndrome would be trackable illness in the state.
 The Department of Public Health “sent this out to all the Connecticut pediatric health systems to make sure that they are reporting if these cases are occurring in their facilities, so we can be able to track it and handle it accordingly,” Mounds said Wednesday.

 States reporting cases include: